smintf/dwarfs/README.md

 # Dwarfs: There and Back Again
 **A basic idle game made with JS.
-Won JS13K 2019 at 8th place and 2th place in mobile category turned into a Progressive Web App**
+Won JS13K 2019 at 8th place and 2th place in mobile category.
+Has been turned into a Progressive Web App**
 ![dwarfs](screenshot.png)

 ## Installation